 I know that it’s hard for a lot of people to understand and there are still so many people out there that think depression is all in the mind (well duh…) and don’t believe it to be an actual condition and rather an excuse.
 Well to those of you who think that – wake up and smell the bloody sertraline!

-Next month marks a year of being back on my medication, of getting the help that I need and being on a slow mission back to sanity/normality.
-And I don’t regret it at all.
-I never will, because without it I KNOW that I wouldn’t have coped with all that’s been thrown my way as much as I would have liked to believe so in the past.
-In the past year I have made some stunning friends with people who have the same “issues” and I will admit that it has been great knowing them and chatting to them.
+I don’t regret it at all, being on my meds.
+I never will, because without it I KNOW that I don’t cope well without them and with all that’s been thrown my way I’d probably be in a box without them.
+I have made some stunning friends with people who have the same “issues” and I will admit that it has been great knowing them and chatting to them.
 Not that my “normal” friends are beyond understanding but it equates to a non-parent giving a parent advice and empathy – just not quite right.

-So when I started seeing the amazing Dr T Saul I was prescribed 50mg of sertraline to start on and see if it helped.
+So when I started seeing a psychiatrist I was prescribed 50mg of sertraline to start on and see if it helped.
 After about 2/3 months I plateaued and the dosage needed to be increased and so it kept being increased to where I am now with the addition of 20mg Ritalin to it.
 Unfortunately I am currently on the highest dosage of sertraline and therefore it can’t be increased, I could change over to another but then we have to start from scratch and we have no idea how I would react to it.
-So instead she has added lamotrigine which I will start off with 12.5mg and increase it daily (25mg, 50mg, 75mg etc) till I get to 100mg. then we’ll stick to it for a bit and see if it helps, increase as needed or change/add on something else.
+So instead we added lamotrigine.
+My current cocktail is 200mg of Sertraline, 200mg of Lamotragine and 20mg of Ritalin and it seems to be the keeper for now.

 As with everything in life there are pro’s and con’s. and in order to educate you all (and myself a bit) I thought I’d give a bit of a definition of each drug I just mentioned as well as the side effects it could possibly have (note that when negative side effects display Dr obviously stops the meds for another)